This is the perfect recipe for spring. These muffins are really delicious, as well as kid-tested and approved.

-- I like using room temperature eggs so that when I add the coconut oil, the coconut oil doesn’t solidify.
-It is totally optional.
+- I like using room temperature eggs so that when I add the coconut oil, it doesn’t solidify.
+This is totally optional, but improves the texture.

 - This recipe calls for coconut milk, but you could substitute regular milk or even water.

 - Pipe the frosting using a ziplock bag with the corner cut off.
 To reduce waste, I usually clean out the bag and keep it to use just for frosting.

 - Make sure the muffins are completely cooled before frosting them, otherwise the whipped cream will just melt.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

 How To Make Lemon Poppy Seed Coconut Flour Muffins

 - Preheat oven to 350.

 - Place cupcake liners in the muffin tin.
 You could also just grease the tin with coconut oil.